-Plan participants are also eligible to have the Company make ESOP and Investment Fund Contributions to the Plan on their behalf after two years of qualifying service with the Company.
+Employees are eligible to contribute to the plan after they have completed 180 consecutive days of employment or one year of eligibility service and must be a member of a collective bargaining unit.
 Participants are fully vested in the entire balance of their individual accounts attributable to those contributions.
-The Company also makes matching contributions to the Plan with respect to Participant contributions.
+The Toro Company (the Company) also makes matching contributions.
 Participants are eligible for matching contributions after completing one year of qualifying service with the Company.
-Company matching contributions, together with income attributable thereto, vest at a rate of 20% after one year of vesting service, with an additional 20% being accumulated annually thereafter until the participant is 100% vested.
-ESOP Contributions and Matching Contributions are initially invested in Company Common Stock.
+Company contributions, together with the income attributable thereto, vest at a rate of 20% after one year of vesting service, with an additional 20% being accumulated annually thereafter until the participant is 100% vested.

-Participants may choose to have their accounts including those initially invested in Company Common Stock invested in any of the investment funds made available under the Plan or in Company Common Stock.
+Participants and the Company make contributions to the Plan.
+The investments of employee and employer contributions are selected by the participants.
 All contributions under the Plan are made to a trust that holds all of the assets of the Plan.

-Participant may receive distributions from their vested accounts under the Plan upon termination of employment, retirement, or death in the form of a lump-sum payment or in installments.
+Participants may receive distributions from their vested accounts under the Plan upon termination of employment, retirement, or death in the form of a lump-sum payment or in installments.
 Participants are allowed to withdraw amounts that they previously rolled into the Plan.
 Withdrawals are also allowed from selected accounts in the event of a defined financial hardship to the extent necessary to satisfy the financial need.
-To the extent an account is invested in

-Company common shares, a withdrawal or distribution can be in the form of common shares or cash.
+To the extent an account is invested in Company common shares, a withdrawal or distribution can be in the form of common shares or cash.

 Effective November 5, 2007, a new trustee (Fidelity) was appointed to the Plan.
 Plan assets transferred to the new trustee were transferred into funds comparable to those offered by the former trustee (J.P.
 Morgan Retirement Plan Services).
 The conversion initiated a "Black Out" period beginning October 20, 2007 and continued through November 4, 2007.
 Prior to this period, employees were notified and able to select funds with the new trustee.
 During the Black Out period, fund elections could not be changed or withdrawn from the Plan until the new trustee had time to accurately complete the conversion.
-Employee contributions continued to be made through payroll deductions, and contributions were deposited directly into the participant accounts based on their elections until the completion of the Black Out period.
+Employee contributions continued to be made through payroll deductions and contributions were deposited directly into the participant accounts based on their elections until the completion of the Black Out period.